sarah-story/ionic-music-history/README.md

 ###Functionality

 This is a basic music library app that allows the user to add and remove songs to a list.
 The list of songs can be viewed by artist, album, or track, and clicking on a track brings up a detail view.
-All of the data is stored in firebase.
+Unfortunately, the app doesn't actually play any music.

-The song suggestions that populate when the user adds a song come from the Spotify API.
+All of the user's song data is stored in firebase, and the song suggestions that populate when the user adds a song come from the Spotify API.